A whole-brain model of amyloid beta accumulation and cerebral hypoperfusion in Alzheimer's disease

 To study physical effects in the brain, multiple works have introduced numerical discretizations of PDEs in brain geometries based on continuous finite elements \cite{causemann_human_2022,lee_mixed_2019, piersanti_parameter_2021,vardakis_exploring_2020} and discontinuous Galerkin (dG) methods \cite{antonietti_discontinuous_2024,corti_discontinuous_2023,corti_numerical_2023,corti_structure_2024,pederzoli_coupled_2025}.
 The advantage of using these high-fidelity discretizations is the possibility of constructing patient-specific computational grids from medical images and taking into account geometrical and functional information in the PDE model.

 For our mathematical model, we propose a discretization based on a discontinuous Galerkin method in space and implicit Euler time stepping in time.
-The dG methods provide numerous advantages in our context.
-Indeed, they are naturally oriented to high-order approximations that are of primary importance for the heterodimer system, which typically admits travelling-wave solutions \cite{kevrekidis2020anisotropic,antonietti_discontinuous_2024,corti_exploring_2024}.
-Moreover, the construction of a dG method allows local adjustment of the polynomial degree $p$, which is useful to maintain a low computational cost \cite{leimer_p-adaptive_2025}.
+The dG methods provide numerous advantages in our context because they are designed for high-order approximations that are of primary importance for the heterodimer system, which typically admits travelling-wave solutions \cite{kevrekidis2020anisotropic,antonietti_discontinuous_2024,corti_exploring_2024}.
+Indeed, high-order dG schemes exhibit favourable properties for wave-like problems, allowing one to capture travelling fronts with reduced numerical dispersion and dissipation errors compared with standard low-order continuous finite element approximations as discussed in \cite{antonietti_high_2016,antonietti_high-order_2018}.
+Moreover, as a possible extension of the present discretization, the dG framework naturally allows for a local adjustment of the polynomial degree $\ell$, which can be exploited to maintain a low computational cost through $\ell$-adaptivity \cite{leimer_p-adaptive_2025}.
 Additionally, they allow the use of polygonal mesh elements which is particularly useful to reduce computational costs in brain applications.
 Indeed, using mesh agglomeration strategies \cite{antonietti_polytopal_2026}, the complex boundary and internal interfaces can be accurately described with a low number of mesh elements.
 Concerning the time discretization, the implicit Euler method is combined with a loosely-coupled strategy to solve the parabolic (heterodimer model) and elliptic (multiple-network porous-medium model) parts of the system separately.